tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{real-ech}}.

-When the client offers the "encrypted_client_hello" extension, the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message with the following payload:
+When the client offers the "encrypted_client_hello" extension, if the payload is the `outer` variant, then the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message with the following payload:

 ~~~
     struct {
        ECHConfigList retry_configs;
     } ServerECH;
 ~~~

+The response is valid only when the server used the ClientHelloOuter.
+If the server sent this extension in response to the `inner` variant, then the client MUST abort with an "unsupported_extension" alert.

 retry_configs
 : An ECHConfigList structure containing one or more ECHConfig structures, in